-(a) No person shall qualify to appear on the general election ballot of this State as a candidate unaffiliated with a political party unless such person fulfills the requirements of this chapter and is so certified by the State Election Commissioner, if a statewide candidate, or the appropriate county department of elections, if not a statewide candidate.
+(a) No person shall qualify to appear on the general election ballot of this State as a candidate unaffiliated with a political party unless such person fulfills the requirements of this chapter and is so certified by the Department of Elections State Election Commissioner, if a statewide candidate, or the Department of Elections, if not a statewide candidate.

 (c) The nominating petition shall contain such information and be on a form as prescribed by the State Election Commission.
 The following information shall, however, be contained in the petition:

 (1) Name of the unaffiliated candidate and the office for which the candidate is filing;